Four Major Rivers Project: Environmental Impact Assessment without a plan

-Pollutions
+Pollution

 There was a report of polluted underground water in Changweon, Gyeongsangnam-do due to this construction project.

 The Ministry of Environmental Affairs announced on August 7, 2011, that it identified 12,660 tons of abandoned construction waste around the 11 main construction sites.

 Traces of asbestos were found along the bicycle roads in Andong Nakdong river area.
 New water clarity goals allow for much higher pollution levels than currently exist, especially around areas of Paldang organic farming operations.
 A lawmaker claimed that 28 endangered species and natural monuments have disappeared from the Nakdong River, one of South Korea's four major rivers, due to the river project.

 The validity of the measures against flood and drought damage has not yet been verified.
 Also, BOD and T-N are improving, but COD and algal concentrations are deteriorating.

-Environmental Damage
+Environmental damage

 Based on the logic that the Nakdong River is lacking water, it was planned to install eight dammed pools for irrigation in the Nakdong River to secure water.
 However, the construction of dammed pools for irrigation in rivers slows the flow of water and deteriorates the quality of the water, so that the water obtained is likely to become a huge rotten "water mass".
 In addition, there is no precedent in the world where water is secured by installing dammed pools for irrigation on the main stream.

 The project had two major detrimental impacts on the four major rivers that were improved as part of this project.
 As a result of substantially slowing the flow rate in rivers and changing flow regimes generally, cyanobacteria, also known as "blue-green algae," blooms have occurred annually every year since the project was declared complete.
 While algal blooms were not uncommon prior to the installation of the dams, weirs, and river dredging, the extent and duration of these blooms has greatly increased.
 Additionally, dredging the rivers had the unintended side effect of altering the typical depths of flow for the major rivers that were part of the project.
 This interrupted the natural ecosystem present in those rivers, and caused a shift in fish species from those that preferred shallow to medium depth flow to fish that thrive in deep water.